How To: Prevent or Eliminate Closet Moths

 Damage to your clothing provides unmistakable evidence of a moth infestation.
 But if you’re not sure whether or not there’s an issue, keep an eye out: Clothes moths are typically light gold or buff-colored, with a half-inch wingspan (their larvae, meanwhile, look like small white worms).
 If despite your best efforts, you discover moths have invaded your closet, don’t despair.
 You can solve the problem in relatively short order with some elbow grease:

-2. Vacuum the floors, shelves, and walls of your closet, paying special attention to the nooks and crannies that may be concealing larvae.
-Next, spray the closet with insecticide specially formulated for moths.
+- Vacuum the floors, shelves, and walls of your closet, paying special attention to the nooks and crannies that may be concealing larvae.
+Next, spray the closet with insecticide specially formulated for moths (view example on Amazon).
 Suitable products are those containing pyrethrum, chlorpyrifos, allethrin or permethrin as the active ingredient.